opf/openproject/docs/user-guide/file-management/README.md

 You can also use OneDrive/SharePoint integration to link OpenProject work packages directly to the files stored in your OneDrive/SharePoint repository.

-Please refer to [OneDrive/SharePoint integration guide](/one-drive-integration) for further instructions on using the integration.
+Please refer to [OneDrive/SharePoint integration user guide](/onedrive-integration) for further instructions on using the integration.

 For the initial setup please refer to the [OneDrive/SharePoint integration setup guide](../..//system-admin-guide/integrations/onedrive/).